Cecilia Vela, City Clerk

 Rental of City Facilities

-The following City facilities are available to rent for events or meetings:
+The following City facilities are available to rent by the public:

-A completed application and all fees must be provided at least six (6) weeks prior to the date of the event/meeting.
+A completed application and all fees must be provided a minimum of six (6) weeks prior to the date of a scheduled and booked event/meeting.
 A deposit is required and due at the time of reservation.
-Additional information may be obtained by calling the City Clerk’s Office at (661) 854-3134.
+Additional information may be obtained by contacting the City Clerk’s Office at (661) 854-3134.

 The Municipal Elections are held in November of even numbered years and are consolidated with the Kern County Elections Department.
 The elective officers of the City consist of a City Council made up of four Councilmembers and a directly elected Mayor.
 Elected officers serve “at large,” representing the entire community, rather than a particular district.
 The Mayor and the City Council are elected to four-year overlapping terms.
 There are no limits to the number of terms they may serve.